 Here are a few examples of how we connect the features of a product to a benefit for the customer.

-A gas station is open 24 hours a day (feature).
-The benefit is you can go in the middle of the night and get gas or a snack if you’re hungry at 2 am.
+Benefit: You can go in the middle of the night and get gas or a snack if you’re hungry at 2 am.

-When you SHOULD Brag About Yourself
+When You Should Brag About Yourself

 There is an appropriate place to talk about yourself.
 It’s your About page.
 This is your opportunity to share all your business accomplishments and successes.